Shilupa/near-you/README.md

 </p>

 ## Swift UI IOS project
 To fulfill the requirements of our second-year course at Metropolia University of Applied Sciences, our group of four students has been tasked with creating an iOS app using SwiftUI.
-The purpose of the course is to create a mobile application using Swift programming language while integrating user interface control with SwiftUI and following guidelines as well as course requirements.
+The purpose of the course is to create a mobile application while integrating user interface control with SwiftUI and following guidelines as well as course requirements.

 ## Contents
 - Overview